-- International and interprovincial trade deals continue to promote the privatization of public services, and result in the deterioration of wages and working conditions for workers as well as the quality of life in our communities.
+International and interprovincial trade deals continue to promote the privatization of public services, and result in the deterioration of wages and working conditions for workers as well as the quality of life in our communities.
 The current trade agendas are built on the foundations of the FTA and NAFTA and are consistent with the objectives of the WTO/GATS benefiting corporate interests at the expense of workers and their communities.
-These deals facilitate the export of Canada's natural resources along with good paying jobs resulting in a "hollowing out" of the manufacturing sector threatening the economic viability and public services in many communities. - The Security and Prosperity Partnership (SPP) agenda promoted by the United States and supported by the governments of both Canada and Mexico is designed to further integrate Canadian programs and regulations into those of the U.S. This agenda, being discussed in secret with input only from industry stakeholders, will create a North American resource pact providing resource security for the United States with few benefits for Canadians.
+These deals facilitate the export of Canada's natural resources along with good paying jobs resulting in a "hollowing out" of the manufacturing sector threatening economic viability and public services in many communities.
+We must join with private sector unions to fight against private sector job losses.
+Deals such as "open skies" do not benefit the public but have significant negative impact on workers in the airline industry.
+We must also fight with our international allies to resist trade agreements such as the Central America Free Trade Agreement (CAFTA) and the Mercousur in South America.

+The Security and Prosperity Partnership (SPP) agenda promoted by the United States and supported by the governments of both Canada and Mexico is designed to further integrate Canadian programs and regulations into those of the U.S. This agenda, being discussed in secret with input only from industry stakeholders, will create a North American resource pact providing resource security for the United States with few benefits for Canadians.
+Privacy rights are also severely eroded under such agreements, e.g. no fly lists.

-- 37 The Trade, Investment and Labour Mobility Agreement (TILMA), an interprovincial trade deal signed without public consultation or legislative support by British Columbia and Alberta, provides corporations with powers to sue should governments pass regulation, bylaws or legislation that threatens corporate market share.
-CUPE will continue to resist the implementation of TILMA in B.C. and Alberta as well as the expansion of TILMA to other provinces. - 38 Atlantica, the creation of corporate interests in the Canadian Atlantic provinces and the North Eastern United States, is designed to facilitate the flow of Asian goods through the Halifax harbour into the American eastern and mid-west markets.
+The Trade, Investment and Labour Mobility Agreement (TILMA), an interprovincial trade deal signed without public consultation or legislative support by British Columbia and Alberta, provides corporations with powers to sue should governments pass regulation, bylaws or legislation that threatens corporate market share.
+CUPE will continue to resist the implementation of TILMA in B.C. and Alberta as well as the expansion of TILMA to other provinces.

+Atlantica, the creation of corporate interests in the Canadian Atlantic provinces and the North Eastern United States, is designed to facilitate the flow of Asian goods through the Halifax harbour into the American eastern and mid-west markets.
 Public financing of highway development for high volumes of truck traffic will contribute to increasing greenhouse gas emissions with little or no benefits to citizens in the Atlantic provinces.
-It will also facilitate the flow of energy and other natural resources out of Atlantic Canada to the United States. - 39 CUPE will develop a strategy to resist trade deals that includes: increased research capacity to understand the impact of these trade deals on public services; a comprehensive media strategy to raise awareness within the CUPE membership and the general public; an education and awareness campaign with new tools to fight back; and an aggressive political campaign to halt these deals. - 40 It takes a broad base of progressive community organizations to fight back against the forces of "deep integration" with the United States.
+It will also facilitate the flow of energy and other natural resources out of Atlantic Canada to the United States.

+CUPE will develop a strategy to resist trade deals that includes: increased research capacity to understand the impact of these trade deals on public services; a comprehensive media strategy to raise awareness within the CUPE membership and the general public; an education and awareness campaign with new tools to fight back; and an aggressive political campaign to halt these deals.

+It takes a broad base of progressive community organizations to fight back against the forces of "deep integration" with the United States.
 CUPE will increase our level of commitment to community-wide coalitions through increased financial and member involvement in coalition work.